In today’s post: These DIY paper flowers are exquisite! Find 20 tutorials that will teach you how to make paper flowers.

 Every time I drive up to my house I sigh just a little.
 My neighbors have gorgeous flowers out in their yards – pots and plants and bushes – while I have seven hundred bikes, trikes, and scooters scattered across my yard.
 I’m not so good with flowers – you actually have to pay attention to them occasionally and give them water and all.
 I think I’ve killed every houseplant I’ve ever owned.
-So I’ve been loving all the paper flowers I’ve seen cropping up across the internet – I can’t believe how gorgeous and realistic many of them look.
-Plus I gotta say I really like the idea of beautiful blooms that will stay pretty for months with no extra effort required.
+So I love the idea of flowers made from paper – and I can’t believe how gorgeous and realistic many of them look.
+Plus I gotta say I really like the fact that these beautiful blooms that will stay pretty for years with no extra effort required.

 ***As always with roundups, please click through to the original post to pin individual photos.
 If you’d like to pin the collage up top to remember where to find all these ideas in one place, that’s just fine!***

 Giant Paper Flowers

 1. Studio DIY has a great tutorial for making giant crepe paper roses using a template available from Martha Stewart.
 They are so pretty and the large size just makes them stunning.